kaolaa/Shops_REST/README.md

 Managing Nearby shops, the website present all the near shop from the database that are near the current localisation of the user.
 After login in, a user can like or dislike a shop, remove a shop from the liked ones and hide a shop from the homepage for 2 hours.

-## The Functional specification covered
+## 📑The Functional specification covered

     As a User, I can sign up using my email & password ✔️ As a User, I can sign in using my email & password ✔️